mohanadelemary/marketing-science-learning-plan/5_clv_bidding_optimization/notes.md

 - Others book €800 worth of tours over 3 cities

 You train a model that looks at early signals:
-- Device, destination, keyword type, time of day, past booking behavior
+- Device, destination, keyword type, time of day, entry funnel, user cohort
 - And says: _this person will likely be worth €250 in the next 6 months_

+You also **segment users into behavioral cohorts**:
+- High-frequency travelers, gift buyers, family planners, last-minute tourists
+- Each segment gets its own CLV profile

-Now we’re not bidding blindly — we’re bidding for **value**
+Now we’re not bidding blindly — we’re bidding for **value**, and we know which cohorts to prioritize.

 ---